Stop Overthinking: Use the Kanban Method to End the Spiral

 How does overthinking affect the brain and daily life?

 In overthinking therapy terms, rumination keeps the body in constant alert.
-Negative loops trigger the stress response; the brain releases cortisol and adrenaline, which elevates anxiety and depression and strains mood.
+Negative loops trigger the stress response; the body can shift into a stress-response mode (often involving hormones like cortisol and adrenaline), which may intensify anxious feelings and make it harder to think clearly.
 Persistent mental load causes headaches and muscle tension.
 Over time, overthinking drains mental energy, weakens concentration, reduces productivity, and turns simple decisions into a maze.
 Sleep suffers as the mind replays yesterday and rehearses tomorrow.
-Neurologically, overthinking overstimulates the amygdala (fear processing) and dampens frontal-lobe activity (rational decision-making).
+In a simplified way, worry can pull your brain toward ‘threat mode’ (amygdala-driven) and away from calm, rational problem-solving (prefrontal-cortex skills) toward ‘threat mode’(amygdala-driven) and away from calm, rational problem-solving (prefrontal-cortex skills) (rational decision-making).
 Emotionally, it produces exhaustion, helplessness, and frustration—excessive worrying and overthinking that steals everyday joy.
 These impacts explain why many feel “I can’t stop overthinking.”

 Why common tips for overthinking might not help